Khulna Medical University: Background

 Khulna Medical University established in Khulna division to supervise whether these public and private medical institutions will be functioning properly.
 In this, Khulna Medical University will be responsible for the medical and dental colleges, nursing colleges, institute of health technology (IHT), medical education institutes.

 History

 The Prime Minister's Office (PMO) approved the proposal of establishing Sheikh Hasina Medical University in Khulna.

 The Act No. 06 of 2021, Sheikh Hasina Medical University, Khulna Act, 2021, was enacted, and it commenced operations with the affiliated educational institutions of the Rajshahi Medical University in the Khulna region.

-After the fall of the Sheikh Hasina led Awami League government, On April 13, 2025, the interim government of Bangladesh issued an ordinance naming the university from Sheikh Hasina Medical University, Khulna to Khulna Medical University.
+After the fall of the Sheikh Hasina-led Awami League government through an uprising, on 13 April 2025, the interim government of Bangladesh issued an ordinance naming the university from Sheikh Hasina Medical University, Khulna to Khulna Medical University.